Ron Athey: Life and work

 Athey has a significant curatorial and programming practice.
 In 2000 and 2001, he collaborated with Vaginal Davis on a performance-centered queer club night, G.I.M.P.
 Un-Ltd. These events were staged at a bar in Silver Lake (Zen Sushi) and featured performances by Athey and Davis, as well as John Fleck, Osseus Labyrint, Los Superelegantes, and Kembra Pfahler and The Voluptuous Horror of Karen Black.
 In 2001 and 2002, Athey and Vaginal Davis curated an eighteen-hour performance festival as a part of Outfest, the Los Angeles Gay and Lesbian Festival.
 Staged under the festival's "Platinum" program, these events featured work by a range of artists, including Bruce LaBruce, Slava Mogutin, Brendan Mullen, JD Samson, Selene Luna, Mehmet Sander, and Glen Meadmore.
 Athey has collaborated with others (notably Lee Adams) on a curatorial project inspired by the writings of Georges Bataille, Visions of Excess (Birmingham, 2005 and 2008; Ljubljana, 2004; London, 2009).
 These performance programs have featured such artists such as Franko B, Julie Tolentino, Zackary Drucker, Nicole Blackman, Marisa Carnesky and Kira O'Reilly.

 Through the 1990s and 2000s, Athey was a regular contributor to magazines and newspapers including Infected Faggot Perspectives, Honcho and the L.A.
 Weekly.
 Rick Castro interviewed and photographed Athey for AnotherMan UK, in November 2018.
 He occasionally teaches performance (most recently, at CalArts during the 2015–2016 academic year).
 He currently lives in Los Angeles, California.

+Current work

+Athey continues to stage extreme performances tied to the contemporary art community and has recently performed at REDCAT and the Institute of Contemporary Art Los Angeles.

 Influence

+Athey is known as an activist and is said to be "at the heart of several tightly knit communities, from the SoCal goth/death rock scene in the early ’80s, to the AIDS Activism movement, and the transgressive body modification underground celebrating queer liberation.